phetsims/phet-info/checklists/code_review_checklist.md

 a `ScreenView` that would never be removed from the scene graph.
 - [ ] Are there leaks due to registering observers or listeners?
 The following guidelines should be followed unless there it is obviously no need to unlink, or documentation (in-line or in the implementation nodes)added about why following them is not necessary.
-Unlink is not needed for properties contained in classes that are never disposed of, such as primary model and view classes that exist for the duration of the sim.
+Unlink is not needed for Properties contained in classes that are never disposed of, such as primary model and view classes that exist for the duration of the sim.
 	- [ ] AXON: `Property.link` is accompanied by `Property.unlink`.
 	- [ ] AXON: Creation of `DerivedProperty` is accompanied by `dispose`.